 The ability to write an effective miniature for solo piano – one which is personal but idiomatic, original but accessible – remains one of the true challenges for any composer, and one that many of the “big names” in contemporary music have seemingly avoided.
 No so for composer Jan Freidlin, who succeeds not just once but four times in quick succession in his latest publication rom Edition Dohr, Four Stories.

-20% DISCOUNT on all sheet music from Musicroom.
+Pianodao Tea Room members receive 20% discount on sheet music from Musicroom.